Peter Spencer

 Life goes on here in Canberra.
 We are a close family, supporting each other when needs arise.
 Closing ranks and being strong when the winds of dissention blow.
 Retirement found us early.
 It took some time to adjust to its way of life after running a demanding business for over four decades.
 But, hey, here we are and loving it.
 It allows us to see lots of our beautiful grandchildren.
 It allows us to support family and grow closer to our wider family across the country.
 (More about this under the ‘History’ heading).

 So, what do I do to fill in my time?
 I hear you ask.
-I am an avid gardener, especially during the Covid times.
+I am an avid gardener.
 I enjoy my days in my backyard and find weeding and watering therapeutic.
 It is extremely satisfying watching your efforts grow and flourish, happy faces in the form of flowers beaming all around you.
 Backyard nature at its best.
 A few years before my retirement Linda and I were fortunate enough to purchase an amazing caravan.
 We now spend much time on the road, three months over winter basking in the sunshine in Queensland and other months travelling this wonderful country of ours.
 This is where we are supposed to say, “Life is Good” and it is good in many aspects, “living the dream”, even.
 However, life would be better if my son Bill was still with us.
 Life is not good for him, and the grief left behind for us sours most activities.

 In recent times I have developed a passion for writing.
 I have been writing my thoughts down, ramblings really, but interesting non the less.
 Well interesting in my opinion, others may think they are the ramblings of an old man.
 Well maybe they are, who cares, I don’t.
 You can read some of them under the ‘Ramblings’ heading.
 Even more exciting is the fact I have finally written the book I have been threatening to do for years.
 The tale on how this Historic Novel came into existence will be explained... when I get time 😊